 Oceum isn't just a product.
 It's a system that runs itself.
 Eight autonomous agents handle security, lead generation, uptime monitoring, support triage, content management, revenue tracking, deployment health, and executive reporting — 24/7, without human intervention.

 This isn't a demo.
-These agents run on the same Oceum platform we ship to customers, using the same SDK, the same fleet memory, and the same autonomy model.
+These agents run on the same Oceum platform we ship to customers, using the same SDK, the same cross-agent memory, and the same autonomy model.
 Every feature exists because we needed it first.

-The fleet
+The agents

 deploys-latest-deploy — which Content reads for changelogs and Briefing reads for executive reports.